gohugoio/hugo/content/content/types.md

 *Remember, all of the following are optional:*

 ### Create Type Directory
-Create a directory with the name of the type in layouts.Type is always singular.  *Eg /layouts/post*.
+Create a directory with the name of the type in layouts.
+Type is always singular.  *Eg /layouts/post*.

 ### Create single template
 Create a file called single.html inside your directory. *Eg /layouts/post/single.html*.

 ### Create list template
-Create a file called list.html inside your directory  *Eg /layouts/post/list.html*.
+Create a file called list.html inside your directory. *Eg /layouts/post/list.html*.

 ### Create views
 Many sites support rendering content in a few different ways, for